Beach Camping Checklist – Essential Things to Bring

 woman carrying a lantern at the beach

-If you’re searching for a nighttime illumination strategy for your beach campsite, a set of lanterns might just be what you need.
+If you’re looking for a nighttime illumination strategy for your beach campsite, a set of lanterns might be the answer.

-While string lights might be the ideal choice in a forested environment, like at Yosemite National Park, the lack of trees make them unsuitable for use at the beach.
+While string lights might be the ideal choice in a forested environment, like Yosemite National Park, they are unsuitable for use at the beach due to the lack of trees.

 So, packing lanterns in addition to your headlamps and flashlights can provide plenty of nighttime lighting for evenings at your beachside campsite.